 This is the moment you've been waiting for - when your espresso is to be made!
 Place the plunger into the chamber and apply a force necessary to move the plunger downward.
 Make sure that you have plunged until the plunger starts to compact the grounds at the bottom.

-With the espresso squeezed out of the grounds, you can now remove the brewing unit from your mug and dilute the coffee with the remaining hot water if required.
+With the espresso squeezed out of the grounds, you can now remove the total immersion brewing unit from your mug and dilute the coffee with the remaining hot water temperature if required.

-That’s how simple it is to make AeroPress coffee.
+That’s how simple it is to make AeroPress coffee without bitterness.
 This is one of the best coffee making devices as they are mobile by nature, you can travel with it anywhere.
 It's so cheap that even the start-up barista can afford one making it an excellent choice for home baristas.
-Explore the range of Aerobie AeroPress coffeemakers above and get brewing!
+Explore the range of Aerobie by AeroPress press-type coffee makers by Aeropress Inc and designed by Alan Adler and get brewing without bitterness!